 One of the best illustration of tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
 The interest expenses associated with the mortgage or loan is tax deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
 The ability to use housing loan as a tax shield is a major benefit for middle-class people whose houses are major components of their net worth.
 It also makes beneficiary to those who are interested in purchasing of the house, by providing a specific tax benefit to the borrower.

 Suppose a cash outflow, interest or salary expenses, is $ 1,000/- and rate of income tax is 30 percent.
 So the cash outflow which will consider for discounting would be

 - Tax shield on Medical expenditure- The taxpayers who have paid more in medical expenses than covered by the standard deduction can choose to itemize in order to gain a huge tax shield.

-Finally we conclude on account of above stated cases that tax shield can be utilised as valuable option for effective evaluation of cash flow, financing etc. activities.
+Finally, we conclude on account of above-stated cases that tax shield can be utilised as a valuable option for effective evaluation of cash flow, financing etc. activities.

-So what we needs to be understood is tax shields is an important aspect of business valuation and vary from country to country, and their benefits depend upon the taxpayer’s overall tax rate and cash flow for the given tax year.
+So what we need to be understood is tax shields is an important aspect of business valuation and vary from country to country, and their benefits depend upon the taxpayer ’s overall tax rate and cash flow for the given tax year.
 Governments often create tax shield as a way to encourage certain behavior or investment in certain industries or programs.